Skip to contents

 Model DIC

 The own and neighbour coefficients from the equal-weight bml model line up with the SDEM, the reassurance worth having: the bml baseline reproduces the classical benchmark.
 If equal-weight neighbour effects were all that was needed, errorsarlm would serve, and it would be faster.
 What the parameterised weight function adds is the aggregation itself as something to estimate, which the SDEM cannot do.
-On fit, the similarity-weighted model improves on equal weighting (DIC 299 vs 308).
+On fit, the equal-weight model keeps the lower DIC (278 vs 295): the similarity structure in the weights is real — both dissimilarity coefficients sit away from zero — but the added flexibility does not pay for itself in overall fit here.
 The SDEM, a maximum-likelihood model, has no DIC, so it serves only as a coefficient yardstick.

 ↑ Back to top